EFTEC/MiniLang/README.md

 This part of the expression adds a condition to the statement.

-We can also use "when".
+We can also use "when."

 > **where** expression